 The Network in Baden-Württemberg

-Coordinated by Handwerk International, six Chambers of Commerce, the Ministry of Economic Affairs, Labour and Housing, Baden-Württemberg International and Steinbeis-Europa-Zentrum form the SME contact point in Baden-Württemberg.
+Coordinated by Handwerk International, six Chambers of Commerce, the Ministry of Economic Affairs, Labour and Housing, Baden-Württemberg International and Steinbeis 2i GmbH form the SME contact point in Baden-Württemberg.
 The consortium combines its existing expertise and develops new skills in its network activities.
-With around 600 European partners and further contact points installed in countries such as Armenia, Israel and India etc., the European Commission has created an ideal situation for SMEs to internationalise their businesses in these countries.
+With more than 600 European partners and further contact points installed in countries such as Armenia, Israel and India etc., the European Commission has created an ideal situation for SMEs to internationalise their businesses in these countries.